When to Downsize Your Home: 10 Signs It’s Time to Sell

 6. You want or need to convert your home equity into income

-As many as 51% of older workers have saved less than $50,000 for their retirement.
+As many as a third of older workers have saved less than $50,000 for their retirement.
 That’s why some seniors turn to their home’s equity to help pay the bills, sometimes through a home equity line of credit (HELOC) or a reverse mortgage.

 However, it’s not a limitless supply of funds.
-Homeowners should be cautioned to convert their home equity into, as Kennedy puts it, “a stream of income that will last the remainder of your life.”
+Kennedy says homeowners should be cautioned to convert their home equity into “a stream of income that will last the remainder of your life.”

 One way to do that might be downsizing to a less expensive home.
 For example, Kennedy continues, if you pay $4,200 a month on your mortgage, principal interest, taxes, and insurance, downsizing 10 to 15 years before you retire could save $40,000 a year in housing costs.